 About One Billion Rising

 2017: The call escalated to Rising in Solidarity against the exploitation of women and girls.
 In so many regions of the world, women are abused in multiple ways across layers of exploitation and oppression.
 One layer is the deeply entrenched patriarchal structures in society that continue to subordinate and oppress women, and conditions or forces women into submission and subjugation.
 This creates fertile ground for domination and control over them.
 Another layer is the exportation of poor women for labor when economic exploitation is globally enforced by imperialist and capitalist states that place profit over people.
 The abuse of the planet, and the commodification and dehumanization of women’s bodies in the service of profit, and in the service of other nations’ profit and development, is the most criminal act of abuse and power.
-This is especially so when the exploitation is being done to the most marginalized women – indigenous women, workers, migrants, domestic workers, the urban poor and peasant women.
+This is especially so when the exploitation is being done to the most marginalized women – indigenous women, transgender women, migrant women, domestic workers, undocumented women, the urban poor and peasant women.
 The 2017 Rising was a demand to end ALL forms of exploitation of women and girls.